ElFosco/ALEM/readme.md

 ## Overview

 MALE is a Python-based project that implements the Multi-objective Anytime Lexicographic Enumeration algorithms.
-The project aims to solve multi-objective optimization problems by using lexicographic enumeration methods in a flexible and efficient manner.
+The project aims to solve multi-objective combinatorial optimization problems by proposing two new algorithms **FI** (Fix, Improved) and **FWI** (Fix, Worsen, Improve), which can efficiently lexicographically enumerate part of the Pareto front.

 ## Requirements